 Optional CME activities are available with each ABEM LLSA test published in and after 2011, including the Patient Safety, Medical Toxicology, and EMS LLSAs.

-ABEM diplomates are required to report an average of 25 AMA PRA Category 1™ Credits per year; and an average of eight of the credits each year must be self-assessment.
+ABEM diplomates are required to report an average of 25 AMA PRA Category 1™ Credits per year.
 Diplomates will attest to completion of the required CME in the year in which their requirement is due.

 All LLSA activities and CME reporting, including registration, requirements, status of requirements, and the activities themselves, are available to diplomates and most former diplomates by signing into their ABEM MOC Personal Page.